Berbera: Location and habitat

-Berbera is located in coastal region of northern Somalia.
+Berbera is located in the coastal region of northern Somalia.
 An old port city, it has the only sheltered harbour on the southern side of the Gulf of Aden.
 The landscape around town, along with Somaliland's coastal lowlands, is semi-arid land.

 Popular local beaches, such as Bathela and Batalale, have earned the city the nickname Beach City.

 Climate

 Berbera features a hot arid climate (Köppen BWh).
 It has long, sweltering summers and short, hot winters, as well as very little rainfall.
 Average high temperatures consistently exceed 40 °C during nearly four months of summertime (June, July, August and September).
 Daytime heat on summer nights is high, with average low temperatures of around 30 °C. During the coolest months of the year, average high temperatures remain above 29 °C and average low temperatures also surpass 20 °C. Although rainfall is low, the relative humidity is very high throughout the year and the atmosphere is simultaneously moist.
 The combination of the desert heat and the excessive moisture make apparent temperatures reach extremely high levels.
 Annual average rainfall is minimal, with only 52 mm of precipitation.
 There are between 5 and 8 rainy days on average annually.
 Bright sunshine likely occur during about 84% of the total daytime hours and average annual cloudiness is very low.